 As mentioned previously, we’re on a mission to rid the web of bad User Experience (UX).
-UX is a buzzword you might have heard recently as it is bandied around the web.
-It may confuse you how it relates to your business so we wanted to highlight some common UX questions we get asked regularly.
+UX is a buzzword you might have heard as it is bandied around the web.
+It may confuse you in terms of how it relates to your business, so we wanted to highlight some common UX questions we get asked regularly.

 What Is UX?

 According to the Nielsen Norman Group (A UX research company) the simplest explanation of UX is:

 “User experience” encompasses all aspects of the end-user’s interaction with the company, its services, and its products.

 So from a website design point of view, it is the experience your user goes through when they interact with your website.

 For a deeper understanding of UX and how it affects your business website, take a look at our detailed post ‘What is UX Design?’ which clarifies this question.